GwennaelBuchet/SceneGraph.js/README.md

 - animated sprite node
 - text node
 - button node
-- webview node
+- Dom integration node (webview, HTML tags, ...)
 - colorpicker node
-- tab menu node
 - particle system node
-- square, circle, ellipse, nodes
+- square, circle, ellipse, lines
 - ...

-Please, feel free to share your own extensions or to publish a link to your projects using the cgSceneGraph :)
+Please, feel free to share your own extensions or to publish a link to your projects using the SceneGraph.js :)

 Features
 ========